Time needed: 3 days.

 Paid Search Advertising

-The AdWords system is built around ‘keywords’ – words and phrases which users might use to enter a search query into Google.
-The key to success with AdWords is effective keyword research.
+The Google Ads system is built around ‘keywords’ – words and phrases which users might use to enter a search query into Google.
+The key to success with Google Ads is effective keyword research.
 If the right keywords are targeted, if the sweet spot between high search volume and low competition can be met, then you will be able to drive high volumes of relevant traffic to your landing page at a really competitive cost.